 - They want solutions to problems.

-So, as you take these 6 tips into account, not only will you provide better service to your customers, but your B2B company for anything that comes in its way – good or bad.
+So, as you take these 6 tips into account, not only will you provide better service to your customers, but you will also enjoy more benefits of B2B eCommerce.
 And, you’ll foster a trusted relationship with your clients who come to you for solutions and advice.